 Total time: 3 hours and 30 minutes

-There’s not much to say about this crowd pleaser.
+There’s not much to say when you bust out this luscious crockpot staple to please the crowd.
 Crock-pot Mac and Cheese will bring more warmth and contentment to your table.
 I’m sure many stomachs will sing when it appears at dinner.

 Slow cooker macaroni and cheese is a welcome change from the classic dish.
 Toss all the ingredients in the crock pot and return after 3 hours and 15 minutes to transfer the result to a serving plate/bowl.
 This simple “set it and forget it” method is suitable for busy weeknights.